microsoft/pxt-arcadeshield/reference/bitmaps/bitmap/draw-line.md

 # draw Line

-Draw a line from one point in an bitmap to another point.
+Draw a line from one point in a bitmap to another point.

 ```sig
 bitmap.create(0,0).drawLine(0,0,0,0,0)